 - Decorate the rules of you art room in a fun way

 There really are many ways in which clipart is more useful, efficient, engaging, and quite frankly more affordable than their counterparts.
 And once you own some clipart, you don’t have buy it again.
-If it gets destroyed in that sad, sagging box of other poster boards that takes up too much space, you simply replace it.
+If it gets destroyed in that sad, sagging box of other posters that takes up too much space, you simply replace it.
+Just print out a new one!
+And if one of these rips?
+Because let’s be honest, sometimes despite our best efforts a kid tugs on it in excitement and it gets ripped.
+Simply print out a new one and fix it immediately.
+You can’t do that with with posters you purchase at a teacher store.